 ENS staffers and correspondents file stories to the central ENS editorial desk.
 In addition to being journalists, ENS contributors may be experts in other fields such as law, ecology, economics or public health.

-ENS news reports are indexed by Dow Jones Factiva.
+ENS news reports are indexed by Dow Jones Factiva and ProQuest.
 Hundreds of websites feature ENS headlines and reports.
 TV websites from all the major U.S. networks and many independents carry ENS reports.

 ENS covers issues and events that affect the environment such as: natural disasters, politics, legislation, conferences, demonstrations, legal action, international agreements, sustainable development, climate change, energy, nuclear issues, public health, air quality, drinking water, oceans and marine life, land use, forests, wildlife, hazardous materials, toxics, energy, solid waste and recycling, transportation, environmental economics and the built environment.